 The last time I made the mistake of boasting about the “new me” was in 2000.
 Not only was it a new year, it was a new century, and I got caught up in ushering in its challenges with my office mates.
 One coworker in particular, who was competing in some sort of Iron Woman competition, seemed to seek me out as a captive audience for her training and self-denial sagas.
 On the fourth consecutive day of her announcing how much she could bench press and how little she could eat, I got competitive, too.
 “Well, I just bought a Torso Track,” I blurted out.
 “I’m up to 50 reps on it a day and I do Abs of Steel!”
-(For those of you who didn’t get suckered into the Suzanne Sommers infomercial, Torso Track is an abdominal crunch machine you kneel on.
-You then grip onto rolling handle bars and slowly inch yourself forward into push-up position.
-If you’re lucky, you get ripped, six-pack abs.
-If you’re not, you get back trauma.)
+(For those of you who didn’t get suckered into the Suzanne Sommers infomercial, Torso Track was an abdominal crunch machine you knelt on.
+You then gripped onto rolling handle bars and slowly inched yourself forward into push-up position.
+If you were lucky, you got ripped, six-pack abs.
+If not, you got back trauma.)

 So…no more New Year’s resolutions for me.
 I now make “concentrated efforts.”
 And, if I begin doubting that my small, behind the scenes achievements are actually adding up, I remember my old penny jar.
 Actually, it wasn’t really a jar, but a quart-sized mug with my name and my sorority logo on it that I kept atop my dresser in memory of more decadent days gone by.
 Clink…clink…clink…it went from holding beer to collecting loose change and, before too long, I’d accrued $22.49, a ball bearing and some fishing hooks.
 It was enough for take-out Chinese food and for the pre-Coinstar bank teller to wish she worked at a branch without a coin rolling machine.
 Of course, I see my life as grander than a giant beer mug.
 But the notion of suddenly brimming over with measurable results from discreet, everyday sacrifices really appeals to me this time of year.

-Since it’s not on my dresser this year, I’ve resolved to find a Rangeley replacement for that old mug.
-With more catch-all containers than I cared to move up here, I gave it to Salvation Army.
+Since it’s no longer on my dresser, I’ve resolved to find a Rangeley replacement for that old mug.
+With more catch-all containers than I could cart up here during the Big Move to Rangeley, I gave it to Salvation Army.
 I’ve got my sights set on finding an old blueberry bucket or syrup jug or something else suitable for chucking change into.
 Meanwhile, I hope another sorority sister named Joy who shares my philosophy has inherited my mug.
 And I sure hope she lives closer to a Coinstar machine and take-out Chinese than I do.